Table of Contents

 Process Description

-Electroplatinx or mechanical platinx deposits zinc layer on part surface.
-PM parts typically require pore sealinx (resin imprexnation or copper infiltration) before platinx.
+Electroplating or mechanical plating deposits zinc layer on part surface.
+PM parts typically require pore sealing (resin impregnation or copper infiltration) before plating.

 Properties